 PLCAC “Give Back” Fundraiser Exceeds CSC $250,000 Goal

-The PLCAC is pleased to announce that the Crisis Services Canada (CSC) challenge to raise $250,000 was exceeded by 20% with donations totaling over $300,000!
+The PLCAC is pleased to announce that the Crisis Services Canada (CSC) challenge to raise $250,000 was exceeded by over 20% with donations totaling over $310,000!
 Matthew Little, CFO for CSC was quick to offer his appreciation saying “the CSC team is beyond thrilled to have this substantial support.
 This will go a long way to support thousands of help seekers!
 It is hard to put it all in words, the gratitude that we have.”

 An average of 10 people die by suicide in Canada every day.
 And, every suicide affects over 100 people and puts those who are deeply affected at higher risk for suicide themselves.
 The COVID-19 pandemic and recent civil unrest have only increased the stress and anxiety for all Canadians.
 Since the pandemic began, CSPS saw an increase of over 60% in the number of active rescues and expect that number to increase as the cumulative impacts of the pandemic are felt.